 The 1940 Act prohibits the Fund from participating in certain transactions with certain of its affiliates including an Adviser-affiliated broker-dealer.
 The Fund generally is prohibited, for example, from buying or selling any securities from or to another client of the Adviser or of KKR.
 The 1940 Act also prohibits certain "joint" transactions with certain of the Fund's affiliates, which in certain circumstances could include investments in the same portfolio company (whether at the same or different times to the extent the transaction involves jointness) or transactions in which a broker-dealer affiliated with the Adviser participates as principal with the Fund.
 If a person acquires more than 25% of the Fund's voting securities, the Fund will generally be prohibited from buying or selling any security from or to such person or certain of that person's affiliates, or entering into prohibited joint transactions with such persons.
 Similar restrictions limit the Fund's ability to transact business with its officers or trustees or their affiliates.
 The SEC has interpreted the 1940 Act rules governing transactions with affiliates to prohibit certain "joint transactions" involving entities that share a common investment adviser.
-As a result of these restrictions, the scope of investment opportunities that would otherwise be available to other funds, vehicles and accounts advised by the Adviser that are not subject to similar restrictions under the 1940 Act.
+As a result of these restrictions, the scope of investment opportunities that would otherwise be available to the Fund will be limited.
+These investment opportunities will generally be made available to other funds, vehicles and accounts advised by the Adviser that are not subject to similar restrictions under the 1940 Act.